Download, Installation and Activation

 A note for cuno-mac users

-If you’re in a Mac Terminal session and have not run cuno-mac
+If you’re in a Mac Terminal session and have not run cuno-mac, then you must replace cuno in any instructions with cuno-mac.

 See Additional instructions for cuno-mac users for information.